 Once enter the parameters press "Start Upgrade by HTTP / TFTP" to upgrade the firmware.
 The window will appear to show the time to before restarting the device server to implement the upgraded firmware.
-For ensuring correct parameter values for Device to be functioning after firmware upgrade from a prior version with different configuration structure and data format, please Restore Factory Default Settings in System Restart Menu.
+For ensuring that the correct parameter values for the device will be functioning after a firmware upgrade from a prior version with different configuration structure and data format, please Restore Factory Default Settings in System Restart Menu.